toivjon/multiplatform-sockets/README.md

   UWP applications as they would be in runnin in the same machine.
 In other words, this means that non-UWP clients cannot use loopback to connect UWP servers.
 However, the vice versa seems to work i.e. UWP clients can connect to non-UWP servers with loopback.

+- UWP applications require permissions "Internet (Client & Server)", "Internet (Client)" and/or "Private Networks (Client & Server)" based on how the applications wants to handle network operations.
+See Microsoft's documentation about these permissions.